 - Showing a movie in the faculty residence

 - Organizing a group of students to attend a cultural event or lecture on or off campus

-- Offering the FIR residence to student groups for meetings or program events of their own
+- Offering the FIR apartment to student groups for meetings or program events of their own

 - Inviting a speaker lecturing elsewhere on campus to participate in an informal follow-up discussion

 - Planning events during College breaks that don’t require students to leave campus (i.e. fall break, Thanksgiving)

 - Engaging or participating in an alternative spring break